jfowkes/pycutest/paper/paper.md

 PyCUTEst allows Python users access to the full CUTEst package of test problems via a simple interface for compiling problems (which automatically generates a C interface to the underlying Fortran package).
-To our knowledge, this is the only available Python package for accessing the CUTEst library.
+To the best of our knowledge, this is the only available Python package for accessing the CUTEst library.

 The main benefits of this package are:
 * Enabling the use of CUTEst to the sizeable community of Python optimization software developers and users.
-* Allowing simple benchmarking of optimization algorithms against a widely use standard collection of problems.
+* Allowing simple benchmarking of optimization algorithms against a widely used standard collection of problems.

 # Acknowledgements